kwrtz/autohotkey-german-programmer-layer/README.md

 ![](images/layer-for-special-characters.png)

 The following layer can be activated by holding Space down.
 If you press the Space key short, a Space character is printed (when the Space key is released).
-If you want a continous printing of Space you have to hold down Space and press s.
+If you want a continous printing of Space you have to hold down Space and press Alt.
 The layer was designed like the Ebene 4 of the neo-layout.org - but not exactly.

 ![](images/layer-for-cursor-numbes.png)